-There is a lot to see around the bow, but it’s best to bypass this area and save it for the end, as there are some far more interesting things to see down deeper around the bridge area and down at the stern!
+There is a lot to see around the bow, but it’s best to bypass this area and save it for the end.
+As there are some far more interesting things to see down deeper around the bridge area and down at the stern!

-There used to be a line running from the bow to the bridge which would allow you to find it even in the worst visibility, but that disappeared around 2007…
+There used to be a line running from the bow to the bridge, which would allow you to find it even in the worst visibility, but that disappeared around 2007…

 Plus it’s easy and relatively safe to squeeze in through the open doorways and enter the wheelhouse itself as there are no doors to worry about closing on you once inside.

-The area to the rear of the wheelhouse has much to see, with it’s derricks and handrails rich in soft corals and the Tubastrea hard coral, but by now you are in around 30m of water and your bottom time & air supply have to be monitored carefully as the best bit is still to come.
+The area to the rear of the wheelhouse has much to see, with it’s derricks and handrails rich in soft corals and the Tubastrea hard coral, but by now you are in around 30m of water and your bottom time and air supply have to be monitored carefully as the best bit is still to come.

-Franco (AKA Francis Tolewa) my incredibly patient Loloata dive guide was the perfect model, even to the point of somehow making his dreadlocks stand up so that they were silhouetted against the sunlight!
+Franco (AKA Francis Tolewa) my incredibly patient Loloata dive guide was the perfect model.
+Even to the point of somehow making his dreadlocks stand up so that they were silhouetted against the sunlight!

-I am not sure how Franco managed to hover so perfectly in position for so long, but he must been politely wondering what on earth I was doing…
+I am not sure how Franco managed to hover so perfectly in position for so long.
+But he must been politely wondering what on earth I was doing…